Soundness-preserving composition of synchronously and asynchronously interacting workflow net components

-By definition, $\alpha$-morphisms allow us to refine places in $N_2$ by replacing them with \emph{acyclic} subnets of $N_1$, where $N_2$ is an abstract net, and $N_1$ is its refinement.
-Thus, if a transition in $N_1$ is mapped to a transition in $N_2$, then their neighborhoods should correspond (by Definition\,\ref{alpham}.\ref{tTOt}).
-Also, if a transition in $N_1$ is mapped to a place in $N_2$, then its neighborhood should be mapped to the same place (by Definition\,\ref{alpham}.\ref{tTOp}).
+According to the definition, $\alpha$-morphisms allow us to refine places in $N_2$ by replacing them with \emph{acyclic} subnets in $N_1$, where $N_2$ is called an abstract net and $N_1$ is its refinement.
+If a transition in $N_1$ is mapped to a transition in $N_2$, then the neighborhood of the transition in $N_1$ should be mapped on the neighborhood of the corresponding transition in $N_2$ (by Definition \ref{alpham}.\ref{tTOt}).
+If a transition in $N_1$ is mapped to a place in $N_2$, then the neighborhood of this transition should be mapped to the same place (by Definition \ref{alpham}.\ref{tTOp}).

 The main motivation behind $\alpha$-morphisms is the possibility to ensure that the behavioral properties of an abstract model hold in its refinement as well.
-Therefore, each output place in a subnet refining a place should have the same choices as its abstraction does (by Definition\,\ref{alpham}.\ref{outP}).
-Input places in such a subnet do not need this constraint (by Definition\,\ref{alpham}.\ref{inP}).
-A choice between them is made before, since there are no concurrent transitions in the neighborhood of a subnet (by Definition\,\ref{alpham}.\ref{scomp}).
-Moreover, by Definition\,\ref{alpham}.\ref{INsub}, the neighborhoods of places, internal to a subnet refining a place, are mapped to the same place as the subnet.
+Therefore, each output place in a subnet should have the same choices as its abstraction does (by Definition \ref{alpham}.\ref{outP}).
+Input places do not need this constraint (by Definition \ref{alpham}.\ref{inP}).
+A choice between them is made before, since there are no concurrent transitions in the neighborhood of a subnet (by Definition \ref{alpham}.\ref{scomp}).
+Moreover, by Definition \ref{alpham}.\ref{INsub}, neighborhoods of places internal to a subnet are mapped to the same place as the subnet.